blgorman/RescueYourGitRepo/06_MultipleFeaturesKeepSpecificCommits/instructions.md

-# Keeping the front half of a multiple feature change
+# Keeping the back half of a multiple feature change

-This is the easiest fix that you can do, because you have all the history you need.
+This is a more difficult fix than keeping the front commits.

-After the cycle resets, you may need to rebase the additional feature branch again, but you won't lose any work and you can do this without messing up too much history.
+After the cycle resets, you will need to rebase the additional feature branch again, but you won't lose any work and you can do this without messing up too much history.

 ## Create the scenario